Where votes are still being counted

 Maine

 Republican Sen. Susan Collins has a narrow lead.
 The bulk of the outstanding votes are in rural areas where Republicans have performed best and where she has done well in the ballots counted so far this year.
+Live Maine results.

 |Actual votes